 Dynamic Weight Bearing Test

-The Dynamic Weight Bearing - New Incapacitance Test, is a new test for assessing spontaneous pain in freely moving rodents, which is based on an instrumented-floor cage and a combined video acquisition system.
+The Dynamic Weight Bearing - New Incapacitance Test, assesses spontaneous pain in freely moving rodents, and is based on an instrumented-floor cage and a combined video acquisition system.

 - Convenient for manipulating large amounts of rodents

 - No stress induced on the animal (rat or mouse)